 MPHA is one of a few "Moving to Work" (MTW) housing authorities in the United States.
-The MTW program allows housing authorities enhanced flexibility to implement innovative, locally-designed
+The MTW

 AP-65 Homeless and Other Special Needs Activities - 91.220(i) Introduction

 The following section outlines the City's strategies to addressing homeless and other special needs.
 Further details can also be found in the Strategic Plan and Market Analysis sections of the 2020 Consolidated Plan found at https://www2.minneapolismn.gov/government/departments/finance/grants-special-projects/consolidated-plan/